sonic-net/SONiC/doc/dash/dash-sonic-hld.md

 vnet                     = Vnet that ENI belongs to pl_sip_encoding          = Private Link encoding for IPv6 SIP transpositions; Format "field_value/full_mask" where both field_value and `full_mask` must be given as IPv6 addresses. field_value must be used as a replacement to the
 			   first (128-len(full_mask)) bits of pl_sip.
 Last 32 bits are reserved for the IPv4 CA. Logic: ((pl_sip & !full_mask) | field_value).
-pl_underlay_sip          = Underlay SIP (ST GW VIP) to be used for all private link transformation for this ENI v4_meter_policy_id	     = IPv4 meter policy ID v6_meter_policy_id	     = IPv6 meter policy ID disable_fast_path_icmp_flow_redirection     = Disable handling fast path ICMP flow redirection packets
+pl_underlay_sip          = Underlay SIP (ST GW VIP) to be used for all private link transformation for this ENI - Obsoleted - Will use from svc rewrite info in mapping tables v4_meter_policy_id	     = IPv4 meter policy ID v6_meter_policy_id	     = IPv6 meter policy ID disable_fast_path_icmp_flow_redirection     = Disable handling fast path ICMP flow redirection packets